Canadian Line Materials: Siren models

 Diefenbunker with two CLM 927XXDP sirens.

 The CLM Model 927XXDP siren (rotational CLM) is a 10/12 port rotating electromechanical siren, with a distinctive design featuring two unique horns.
 The decibel rating of the model is ~130 decibels.
 These sirens use Lincoln Electric 5 horsepower induction motors.
 This model of CLM is the most well-known and recognizable warning siren made by CLM.
 Two models were available, the 220V 92730DP, and the 550V 92729DP.
-The siren was a major inspiration behind the rooftop "speaker" on top of the Bluesmobile in the 1980 film The Blues Brothers.
-Dan Aykroyd, co-writer of the film, grew up in Ottawa, Ontario, where many of these sirens were installed.
-One sat outside of the elementary school he attended, which inspired him to use the design for the car's rooftop speaker.

-The CLM "Mailbox" siren series.
-These sirens are omni-directional 10/12 or 20/24 port electromechanical sirens with a design similar to the WW2 Carter siren.
-They are housed inside of a mailbox-style housing, earning its name.
+The CLM "Mailbox" siren series are omni-directional 10/12 or 20/24 port electromechanical sirens with a design similar to the World War II Carter siren.
+They are housed in mailbox-style housing, which gives the series its name.
 These sirens use unknown Lincoln Electric motors.
-The decibel rating on these model is unknown, as nobody has done a decibel rating test or nobody has heard one on full power.
 Most of these have been decommissioned or removed.
 Known model numbers of these sirens are the 5563, 5263, 5223, and 5261.

-The CLM omni-directional siren.
-The model number on this is 92763CP.
-It is an oddly designed 10/12 port omnidirectional electromechanical siren, with a vertical single rotor design differing from the dual rotor design of CLM's other sirens.
-According to a document from Nelson, British Columbia's siren system which was made up of several of these sirens, the siren was rated at 105 dB at 100 ft.
+The CLM omni-directional siren, model number 92763CP, is a 10/12 port omnidirectional electromechanical siren of unusual design, with a vertical single rotor design differing from the dual rotor design of CLM's other sirens.
+According to a document from the siren system in Nelson, British Columbia, which was made up of several of these sirens, the siren was rated at 105 dB at 100 ft.
 All of these have been decommissioned or removed.